ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 You may find the majority of this course somewhat slow (and boring?) in terms of basics concepts such as data types, data structures, conditionals, loops, and functions.
-Please consider taking more advanced courses if what you are interested in is in algorithms, computational statistics, or data bases.
+Please consider taking more advanced courses if what you are interested in is algorithms, computational statistics, or data bases.

 ### Is this course a good fit if I don't have any data analysis experience?